institute-of-coding/accreditation-standard/docs/standard/rationale.md

 The IoC standards are defined in terms of competences in SFIA skills.
 The description of a SFIA skill gives *exemplar* activities that would demonstrate competence in that skill at a particular level.
 The exemplars are generic, so that there is flexibility in how they should be interpreted in a particular environment.

 Furthermore, even if a given individual is not performing all of the suggested activities, that does not mean they are not competent.
-SFIA is **not** a conjunctive checklist; the target for competence should be between 50 and 85% of the tasks specified for any skill.
+SFIA is **not** a conjunctive checklist; the target for competence in a skill should be to meet most of the description specified for the skill at the required level.

 ### 2.6.2 Using BoKs